Pers8/obsidian-files/TOK/Personal Knowledge.md

 **Subjectivity :** Looking at the world from a personal point of view, under the influence of feelings or emotions

-**Evidence :** Signs that you can see , hear, experienced or read to support the truth of a statement
+**Evidence :** Signs that you can see , hear, experience or read to support the truth of a statement